rovaughn/platform-docs/platform/manual/getting-started/index.rst

 .. image:: ../../../img/platform/manual/getting-started/hasura-project-structure.png

-Concept #2: A hasura cluster
+Concept #2: A Hasura cluster
 ----------------------------

 A Hasura cluster is a Kubernetes cluster on the cloud that can host any Hasura project.
 It has all the Hasura